header image that says Baseball Fever - Baseball is for women too

 Oakland Athletics

-The Oakland Athletics, often referred to as the Oakland A’s, one of the four official names the team has had, began in Philadelphia in 1901.
+The Oakland Athletics began in Philadelphia in 1901.
 Fifty-five years later, they moved to Kansas City and in 1968, they moved to Oakland, California.
-The A’s have had a long career of successes, except for a 40 year dry spell from 1931 until 1971, when the team did not play in any post-season games.
-Over their 108 year span, the Oakland Athletics have won 1 Wild Card spot (2001), 14 American League West division titles, 15 American League pennants, and 9 World Series. [read more...]
+The A's have had a long career of successes, except for a 40-year dry spell from 1931 until 1971, when the team did not play in any postseason games.
+Over their long history, the Oakland Athletics have won seventeen American League West division titles, fifteen American League pennants, and nine World Series. [read more...]

 Philadelphia Phillies

-Although the Philadelphia Phillies were established in 1883, it took them almost 100 years to finally win a World Series.
-The last two years, after a 15 year stretch of no post-season play, the Phillies won the National League East division title and last year, they won their second World Series.
 The Philadelphia Phillies started as the Quakers in 1883, but they were soon known as the Phillies and the new name became official in 1890.
 The original team started off poorly and they did not win a National League pennant until 1915.
-The Phillies failed, however, after their 1915 win to record more than one winning season from 1916 to 1948. [read more...]
+The Phillies failed, however, after their 1915 win to record more than one winning season from 1916 to 1948.
+They won their first World Series in 1980. [read more...]

 Pittsburgh Pirates